xinyaocse/Code_for_DUO/README.md

-# Group-wise-Sparse-AE-attacks
-Paper Stealthy and Efficient Adversarial Example Attack on Video Retrieval Systems code
+# The code of DUO